 Grant, O God, that your holy and life-giving Spirit may so move every human heart, that barriers which divide us may crumble,

-From now until May 19th is the Season of Easter, in which we examine what our resurrection life should look like and how we can better represent the love of Christ through our lives.
+From now until December 22 is the Season of Advent, in which we examine what our life of waiting should look like and how we can better represent the love of Christ through our lives.

 Live-streamed services can be found on